-Requirements for admission to the Associate of Arts in Church Ministries program as well as policies and other information for the School for Ministry Development are detailed below.
+Requirements for admission to the Associate of Arts in Church Ministries program as well as policies and other information for the Escuela para el Desarrollo Ministerial are detailed below.

 Transfer of Credit